nimbusscale/dominant-species/docs/architecture.md

 | 7     | The updated state is sent to the deck of cards model object                                         |
 | 8     | The component shows a representation of the updated state (i.e. which card was drawn) to the player |

+### Game State Transactions and GSP Creation
+The section on updating the game state implies that a GSP is created for every update sent to the game state object, but this isn't the case.
+When a player takes a turn, before them taking any actions, a game state transaction is started.
+When the transaction starts, the game state object creates a copy of the game state.
+Any updates to the game state is done to the copy of the game state.
+Once all updates for the turn have been made, then the player commits the turn.
+Commiting the turn causes a GSP to be created based on the delta between the original and updated game state.
+That GSP is then sent to the game state client, which in turn sends it to the backend.

+If the player doesn't wish to commit their turn, then the new game state, and any changes to that state, are discarded and another transaction is started based on the original unchanged game state.